oracle-devrel/cool.devo.build/collections/tutorials/deploy-cassandra-on-oci.md

 firewall-cmd --reload
 ```

 If you're running directly on a virtual machine and have a browser installed, it should take you directly into the Jupyter environment.
-Connect using your public IP with the 8001 port, e.g. "http://xxx.xxx.xxx.xxx:8001/".
+Connect using your public IP with the 8001 port, i.e. "http://xxx.xxx.xxx.xxx:8001/".

 You should now see the Python Web environment "Jupyterlab".